MiczFlor/PDFreactor-examples/README.md

 This will create a PDF by the name of pdfreactor-body.pdf

+## Running PDFreactor from the command line

+Yuo can create PDF files using the command line as well.
+After downloading the Tarball from `http://www.pdfreactor.com/download/` and extracting it (anywhere) on your system, you can use the following command to create a PDF:

+`cd /path/to/pdfreactor/html/file/; /path/to/pdfreactor/bin/pdfreactor.py -i body-pdfreactor.html -o pdfreactor.pdf`

+Important: the CSS file needs to be in the same folder AND the css file needs to be linked in the header of the HTML file.
+Inside the CSS file, you need to link to the font files as a relative path.

 ## Structure

 * `samples/` contains the folders with relevant HTML, CSS files